MileHacker Logo

 • Typhoons: August to October, with potential heavy rain and blustery conditions.

-• Rainy Season (Tsuyu): Early June to mid-July, often damp.
+• Rainy Season (Tsuyu): The Beginning of june to mid-July, often damp.

-• Earthquakes: Japan is prone, but buildings are constructed to strict standards.
+• Earthquakes: Japan is prone, but buildings are constructed to rigorous standards.

 • Extreme Heat: July and August can bring heatwaves, risk of heatstroke.